Michel Sapin: Political career

 From 1989 to 1994, Sapin served as councillor for Nanterre.
 From 1995 to 2001, he was the Mayor of Argenton-sur-Creuse.
 He has served again as such since 2002.
 He served as Deputy Minister of Justice from May 1991 to April 1992, Finance Minister from April 1992 to March 1993, and Minister of Civil Servants and State Reforms from March 2000 to May 2002.

+In the Socialist Party's 2011 primaries, Sapin endorsed François Hollande as the party's candidate for the 2012 presidential election.

-In 2012 Sapin was appointed Minister of Social Affairs by President Francois Hollande.
+In 2012 Sapin was appointed Minister of Social Affairs by President Hollande.
 From April 2014, he then served as head of a newly created ministry dealing with public finances under Prime Minister Manuel Valls.

 On 30 August 2016, following the resignation of Emmanuel Macron as Minister of the Economy in preparation for Macron to be sworn-in as President, the duties of the office were added to Sapin’s remit.
 He thus became the Minister for the Economy and Finance.

 Sapin supported Manuel Valls in the Socialist Party primary of 2017.
 Following Valls’ defeat to Benoît Hamon, he supported Hamon in the presidential election while also defending Francois Hollande’s record as president.